AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 +++Use cases

 Use cases are prefilled with all available use cases.
-You can choose which you cases your connection will use by selecting **[!UICONTROL Edit]** and toggling off any use cases you do not want.
+You can choose which use cases your connection will use by selecting **[!UICONTROL Edit]** and toggling off any use cases you do not want.
 Selected use cases will affect which views and options are [available within your projects](../collaborate/manage-projects.md#project-use-cases).

 ![Use cases](/help/assets/connect/establish-connection/view-use-cases.png){zoomable="yes"}